The last live workshop ran on 20 June 2026 · Join the waitlist for the next one →

 FAQ

-Register now, it’s free →P.S.The doctors who keep getting shortlisted and converting NHS interviews aren’t more experienced than you.
+P.S.The doctors who keep getting shortlisted and converting NHS interviews aren’t more experienced than you.
 They’re communicating differently: structure, the right signals, the right order.
 That’s learnable in three hours.
-This workshop is free, seats are limited, and it runs once.
-Register above →
+The next workshop is being scheduled, and waitlist members hear first.
+Join the waitlist →